chec/commerce.js/docs/00_Getting_started.md

 ## Installation

-#### Install the SDK via a package manager
+#### Install the SDK with a package manager

 If you're using npm or yarn, then adding the Commerce.js SDK to your project is real simple.
-Navigate into your project's root folder in your terminal, and type the following:
+Once you've created a directory for your project, navigate into your project's root folder in your terminal `cd your-project-folder`, and type the following:

 ```bash
 npm install @chec/commerce.js